viniciusgerevini/shromp/docs/en/2-reference/3-theme-config.md

 -->
 # Theme config (shromp-theme.toml)

 Shromp theme's configuration file.
-This file should be present on every theme folder.
+This file should be present in every theme folder.
 Check the [theming page](../2-organisation/2-theme.md) for more details.

 ## Properties